 This fortification process does several things.

-In France however, they’re served by the glass before the meal, usually chilled or over ice as an aperitif.
+In France, however, they’re served by the glass before the meal, usually chilled or over ice as an aperitif.
 They can also be cocktail ingredients such as Vermouth in a martini.
-To further complicate things, fortified wines may also be served as a dessert drink in some cases.
+To further complicate things, fortified wines are sometimes served as a dessert drink.

 You can also cook with some.